kalzpi/nomflix/README.md

 ## Things that I learned.

-- Switch, Redirect, exact, render inside of Router
+**1. Switch, Redirect, exact, render inside of Router**

-1. We can use render inside of Router like below.
+1.1.
+We can use render inside of Router like below.
 ~~~
 <Router>
     <Route path="/tv/popular" exact render={()=><h1>Popular</h1>}></Route>